lightbend/paradox/README.markdown

 <http://doc.akka.io/api/akka-http/10.0.0/#akka.http.scaladsl.Http$>.

 By default, `scaladoc.scala.base_url` is configured to the Scaladoc associated with the configured `scalaVersion`.
-If the SBT project's `apiURL` setting is configured, it is used as the default Scaladoc base URL.
+If the sbt project's `apiURL` setting is configured, it is used as the default Scaladoc base URL.